legendu-net/blog/misc/content/2014-03-03-wajig-tips.markdown

 1. You can type enter the CLI of `wajig` by typing `wajig` in terminal, so that you can use commands of `wajig` directly instead of typing `wajig` every time.

+        :::bash
         $ wajig
         wajig>

+## wajig install

+From the documentation,
+`wajig install` is equivalent to `apt-get install --no-install-recommends`.
+`wajig install-r` is equivalent to `apt-get install`.

 ## wajig search